sonusubedi-01/html-seo-refactor/README.md

-# Horizon Social Solution Services
+# Horiseon Social Solution Services

 ## Description

 Horiseon Social Solution Services is a digital markrting agency aiming to enhance their online presence and reach their target audience effectively.
 This repository contains a code for a website promoting SEO (Search Engine Optimization), Online Repitation Management, and Social Media Marketing Services offered by Horiseon.

-1. The main content is organized into three section: Search Engine Optimization, Online Repitation Management, and Social Media Marketing.
+1. The main content is organized into three sections: Search Engine Optimization, Online Repitation Management, and Social Media Marketing.

 2. Each section includes an image related to the topic, heading, and paragraph describing the service.